clinnovia/clinnovia/README.md

 📚 I am now turning to another training course with the O'clock school as a full stack developer to increase my skills and gain professional experience.

+🚀 I am currently on an apprenticeship at INNOVIA transport company to develop a car fleet management application.

 🚀 I also work as a freelance developer on some ongoing projects.

 🔮 You can see all my works on my portfolio at the address : http://clementdeguelle.fr/